Yandex Cloud

 Creating a new ClickHouse® cluster automatically creates service users to administer and monitor the service.

-To enable management, activate the User management via SQL option when creating or reconfiguring a cluster.
+To enable this management method, select User management via SQL when creating or reconfiguring your cluster.

 Warning